Word for Mac Content Control Add-in – Call for Beta Testers

 As Apple and Microsoft release new operating systems, it’s no longer possible to install the latest version of Office on your old computer.
 Here’s is a list of the most recent Office you can run for the operating system you have, plus where to find it.

-Most Recent Office You Can Run on macOS
+Most Recent Office You Can Run on macOS (Updated for 2024)

 Rant alert!
 Microsoft supports the last three operating systems in both Windows and Mac.
 Unfortunately, Apple has a policy of releasing a new operating system every year, whether we need it or not.
 The result of these two business decisions is that there are rafts of perfectly serviceable Macs out there that can no longer install the current version of Office.
 It looks like Apple intends us to toss them and buy new ones.
 Another case of lip service to environmental sustainability.
 Rant over

-If you buy or subscribe to Office for Mac today, you’ll only find the current versions of Microsoft 365 (the subscription version) and Office 2021 (the retail edition) to be easily available.
+If you buy or subscribe to Office for Mac today, you’ll only find the current versions of Microsoft 365 (the subscription version) and Office 2024 (the retail edition) to be easily available.
 But Microsoft maintains a page of older installers at Update history for Office for Mac.
-All of them can be activated under a current Microsoft 365 subscription or Office 2021 license.
+All of them can be activated under a current Microsoft 365 subscription or Office 2024 license.

 Please note that all of these are final releases: there will be no security updates to follow.
 Be careful when downloading Office files from the interweb.

-At the time of writing, the current crop of obsolete Macs are those that can only run Catalina.
+As of October 2024, the current crop of obsolete Macs are those that can only run Monterey (macOS 12).
 These are machines that are around 10 years old, but are completely useable for applications like Office.
-The last Office version that Catalina can run is 16.66.
-At the History page, look for the Installer dated October 11, 2022.
-Download and run the installer.
-Then, in an Office program, choose Help>Check for Updates to get the final 16.66.1 version.
+The last Office version that Monterey can run is 16.89.1.
+At the History page, look for the Office Suite Installer, with or without Teams, dated September 17, 2024.
+Do not download the updaters for individual programs!
+Download the Office Suite installer!

 Office for Mac Update History